 The client for this project wanted something a little different from a normal rear extension.
 They wanted a more family orientated space rather than...View project All projects

-One of the most common projects we undertake is an extension to a home or property.
-This could be the form of a very minor single storey rear extension or a complete remodelling of an existing property, almost unrecognisable from its original form.
+One of the most common projects we undertake are home or property extensions.
+They range from a very minor single storey rear extension to a complete remodelling of an existing property, almost unrecognisable from its original form.

-As with all our projects we start with your brief of what extra space you want to create and then we look at how this can be integrated into the existing property and its function.
-Other important things to consider are the look of the extension and whether it is to appear as part of the original house in terms of its architectural style or we can offer something completely different.
+As with all projects, we start with your brief: what extra space do you want to create?
+We then look at how this can be integrated into the existing property and its function.
+Other important things to consider are the look of the extension – will it appear as part of the original house in terms of its architectural style, or completely different?

-For a straightforward extension you should allow around £1,200–1,600/m² and upwards of £2000/m² for a high end specification.
-There are other factors to consider such as whether there are any nearby trees as these may have an impact on your foundation type and depth.
-If there are any public sewers running under or nearby your proposed extension approval may be required from the statutory service authority which can add to your build cost.
+For a straightforward house extension, you should allow around £1,200 – £1,600 per m² and upwards of £2,000 per m² for a higher end specification.
+There are other factors to consider too – for example, are there any nearby trees which may impact on your foundation type and depth.
+If there are any public sewers running under or nearby your proposed extension, approval may be required from the statutory service authority.
+This can add to your build cost.

 Not all extensions require planning permission.
-Please visit our planning page to find out more about whether an extension requires planning permission or contact us and we will be happy to offer a free initial consultation.
+Please visit our planning page to find out more about whether an extension requires planning permission.
+Alternatively, do contact us for a free initial consultation at your home.

-Regardless of whether your new extension does or does not require planning permission, it will need Building Regulations approval.
-Please refer to our Building Regulation page for more information.
+Regardless of whether your new extension requires planning permission, it will need Building Regulations approval.
+Please refer to our Building Regulations page for more information.

-Some extensions require you to notify your neighbours’ of your intentions to extend under the Party Wall Act.
+Some extensions require you to notify neighbours of your intention to extend under the Party Wall Act.
 The Party Wall Act 1996 allows you to carry out work on, or up to, your neighbours’ land and buildings, formalising the arrangements while also protecting everyone’s interests.
 This is not a matter covered by planning or building control.

-Where your neighbour is in agreement to the work and don’t require a survey to be carried out then we can normally deal with a Party Wall Agreement on your behalf.
+Where your neighbour is in agreement to the work and a survey does not need to be carried out then Blink Architecture can usually deal with a Party Wall Agreement on your behalf.